Activists storm Essex oil terminal in bid to cut petrol supply to southeast England

 Just Stop Oil: Activists storm Essex terminal in bid to cut off petrol supply to southeast England

+Group of 25 campaigners blockade Navigator oil terminal in Thurrock during sixth day of action

-Activists hoping to cut off the supply of petrol to the whole of southeast England have occupied the region’s busiest oil terminal.
+Activists hoping to cut off the supply of petrol to the whole of southeast England have occupied one of the region’s busiest oil terminals.

 A group of 25 members of the Just Stop Oil campaign used ladders to scale the fence at Navigator oil terminal in Thurrock, Essex, in the early hours of Wednesday.